 The surface hole will be drilled with a [REDACTED] bit with casing set below the USDW.
-A string of [REDACTED] [REDACTED] casing will be run and cemented, with the casing centered in the open hole using centralizers.
+A string of [REDACTED] casing will be run and cemented, with the casing centered in the open hole using centralizers.
 Being centralized, the size of the annulus chosen will provide a consistent cement thickness between the casing and the open hole.
 This will help to ensure a quality cement bond and create two barriers between the USDW formation and wellbore during the remaining drilling operations.
 Cement will be circulated to the surface, and a top job will be provided, if needed, should the cement level fall after the cement has been circulated to the surface.
 After cementing, a cement bond log will be run to evaluate and verify good bonding throughout the surface hole.
 Once the production casing has been run and cemented to the surface, there will be four barriers between the USDW formation and the wellbore.

-Summaries of engineering calculations for the surface casing are provided in the following tables (4-59 through 4-61):
+Summaries of engineering calculations for the surface casing are provided in Table 4-61 through 4-63.

-Table 4-59 - Monitoring Well Surface Casing Engineering Calculations, Orchard MW No. 1 and MW No. 3
+Table 4-61 - Monitoring Well Surface Casing Engineering Calculations, Orchard MW No. 1 and MW No. 3